 During an inspection, a plumber will check your tank’s sludge and scum levels.
 If these levels are too high, it can lead to clogs and backups in your drainage system.
 They can also recommend pumping your tank to remove buildup and prevent further problems.

-A professional plumber can also perform maintenance tasks such as cleaning and repairing the drain field and replacing damaged pipes.
+A professional plumber can also perform consistent maintenance tasks such as cleaning and repairing the drain field and replacing damaged pipes.

 Regular pumping is a critical step in septic tank maintenance.
 Over time, the solid waste in your septic tank will build up and form a layer of sludge at the bottom.
 If this layer becomes too thick, it can clog your drainage system and lead to failure.